atenfyr/calculators/README.md

 # powerconsumption
-A quick calculator I wrote that calculates the amount of power required to run a certain quantity of machines in Astroneer
+A quick calculator I wrote that calculates the amount of power required to run a certain quantity of machines in Astroneer.